Trump says Iran could be 'taken out' on Tuesday, Hegseth says major strikes to come

 - By Reuters -

-WASHINGTON: U.S. President Donald Trump on Monday told reporters that Iran could be taken out in one night, “and that night might be tomorrow night”, warning Tehran it had to make a deal by Tuesday night or face the consequences.
+WASHINGTON: U.S. President Donald Trump on Monday told reporters that Iran could be taken out in one night, “and that night might be tomorrow night,” warning Tehran it had to make a deal by Tuesday night or face wider bombing raids.

-“The entire country can be taken out in one night, and that night might be tomorrow night,” he told a White House press conference.
+“The entire country can be taken out in one night, and that night might be tomorrow night,” Trump told a White House press conference.

-Trump, joined by senior national security advisers, described in detail the operation to recover a downed American airman over the weekend from Iranian territory.
+Trump, joined by Hegseth and other top national security advisers, described in detail the weekend U.S. operation to recover a downed American airman who hid in mountainous Iranian terrain and eluded capture by Iranian forces.

-He said the unidentified airman was hiding in mountains and kept climbing in order to improve the chances for recovery.
+He said the airman, identified only by “Dude 44 Bravo,” kept climbing higher in order to improve the chances for recovery.
+He said the airman was seen moving via an unidentified U.S. camera link.
 “It was like finding a needle in a haystack,” Trump said.

 Hundreds of American forces were involved in the search and recovery mission and to prevent the Iranians from finding him first, he said.